Cloudinnovates/lycheeJS/README.md

 ## Update lychee.js Engine (Developer Machine)

-If you have a lychee.js Engine Installation, you can simply update your installation by using git.
+Every developer can update the lychee.js Engine Installation simply by using git.
+The development branch is the most up-to-date branch and the branch that our software bots are actively working on.

 ```bash
 cd /opt/lycheejs;